Subbus Kitchen

 • Finally add the grated ginger and mix well.

-• Add 2 tbsp of ghee and give a final mix.
+• Add 2 tablespoon of ghee and give a final mix.

 Pongal Ready